John James Audubon: The Birds of America

-The British could not get enough of Audubon's images of backwoods America and its natural attractions.
+Audubon's images of backwoods America and its natural attractions enjoyed widespread success among British customers.
 He met with great acceptance as he toured around England and Scotland, and was lionized as "the American woodsman".
 He raised enough money to begin publishing his The Birds of America.
 This monumental work consists of 435 hand-colored, life-size prints of 497 bird species, made from engraved copper plates of various sizes depending on the size of the image.
 They were printed on sheets measuring about 39 by 26 in.
 The work illustrates slightly more than 700 North American bird species, of which some were based on specimens collected by fellow ornithologist John Kirk Townsend on his journey across America with Thomas Nuttall in 1834 as part of Nathaniel Jarvis Wyeth's second expedition across the Rocky Mountains to the Pacific Ocean.

 The pages were organized for artistic effect and contrasting interest, as if the reader were taking a visual tour.
 (Some critics thought he should have organized the plates in Linnaean order as befitting a "serious" ornithological treatise.)
 The first and perhaps most famous plate was the wild turkey.
 Among the earliest plates printed was the "Bird of Washington", which generated favorable publicity for Audubon as his first discovery of a new species.
 However, no specimen of the species has ever been found, and research published in 2020 argues that this plate was a mixture of plagiarism and ornithological fraud.